-Section Comm it-ment # Commitment Description Insurance; arrange financial planning and employment information sessions for all employees; help with resume writing, job searching, and job interviewing skills; contact other mining companies to recommend employees and contractors to other Projects; and involve all potentially-affected communities in the process.
-16.2.12 - Uncertainty 16.18 Fortune Minerals will liaise with relevant federal, territorial, and Tłįchǫ Government agencies, and relevant transportation, health, social, education, and other regional agencies in the planning process and during construction and operations.
-16.2 - Socio- Economic Impacts 16.2.13 - 16.19 Fortune Minerals will work to support sustainable communities as much as possible.
+Section Co mmi tme nt # Commitment Description Insurance; arrange financial planning and employment information sessions for all employees; help with resume writing, job searching, and job interviewing skills; contact other mining companies to recommend employees and contractors to other projects; and involve all potentially-affected communities in the process.
+16.2.12 - Uncertainty 16.1 8 Fortune will liaise with relevant federal, territorial, and Tłįchǫ Government agencies, and relevant transportation, health, social, education, and other relevant regional agencies in the planning process and during construction and operations.
+16.2 - Socio- Economic 16.1 9 Fortune will work to support sustainable communities as much as possible.
 Capacity building, training, and development will be designed for mobility.
 Employability will be a key element of the opportunities that are offered to employees or prospective employees.
-Ongoing Engagement and Follow-up 16.20 As part of the closure planning, a closure committee will be formed in adequate time prior to closure to plan for some of the issues that employees would be facing because of the closure.
+Impacts 16.2.13 - Ongoing Engage- ment and Follow-up 16.2 As part of the closure planning, a closure committee will be formed in adequate time prior to closure to plan for some of the issues that employees would be facing because of the closure.
 The committee will consist, in part, of employees.
 Some of their key responsibilities will be to consider how to best support employees with the downsizing.
-A Transition Centre will be set up (specific location subject to negotiations with the Tłįchǫ) to include the following: create a database of all employees and their skills and training; practice interview skills; provide access to government programs for further training or for Employment Insurance; help transition employees to other mining Projects; arrange financial planning and employment information sessions for all employees; and help with resume writing, job searching, and job interviewing skills.
-16.21 All Wek'èezhìi Settlement Area communities will be involved in the process with meetings involving the communities and all three levels of government, and there will be a building of consensus through meaningful discussions that foster trust and collaboration.
-16.2.13.1.1 - Income and Money Management 16.22 Fortune Minerals will assist new employees with opening a bank account if they do not already have one.
-16.2.13.1.2 - Stress Management and Support Programs 16.23 Consideration will be given to work with the provider to make available more Aboriginal speaking counselors for employees and their families.
-Fortune Minerals will try to re-hire the employee after a reasonable period.
+A Transition Centre will be set up (specific location subject to negotiations with the Tłįchǫ) to include the following: rollow-up create a database of all employees and their skills and training; practice interview skills; provide access to government programs for further training or for Employment Insurance; help transition employees to other mining projects; arrange financial planning and employment information sessions for all employees; and help with resume writing, job searching, and job interviewing skills.
+16.2 1 All Wek'èezhìi Settlement Area communities will be involved in the process with meetings involving the communities and all 3 levels of government, and there will be a building of consensus through meaningful discussions that foster trust and collaboration.
+16.2.13.1.1 - Income and Money Management 16.2 2 Fortune will assist every new employee in opening a bank account if they do not already have one.
+16.2.13.1.2 - Stress Management and Support Programs 16.2 Consideration will be given to work with the provider to make available more Aboriginal speaking counselors for employees and their families.
+Fortune will try to re-hire the employee after a reasonable period.
 The NICO Project will also be providing transportation by road for the employees in the communities that are accessible by road (i.e., Whatì and Behchokö early in the NICO Project and likely Gamètì later on as the road goes through to the community).
-Other specific mitigation steps will be taken to reduce negative effects associated with long-distance commuting and stress management, and to support community and family relationships, including the following: Provide quality accommodations for permanent employees on-site with two people per room during construction and single individual rooms after the construction phase.
-Fortune Minerals will provide quality food services with nutritional food in
+16.2 4 Other specific mitigation steps will be taken to reduce negative effects associated with long-distance commuting and stress management, and to support community and family relationships, including the following: • Provide quality accommodations for permanent employees on-site with 2 people per room during construction and single individual rooms after the construction phase. • Fortune will provide quality food services with nutritional food in consultation with the employees.